-Governor Jim Justice has closed schools statewide.
+West Virginia schools will tentatively re-open on September 8.
 Parents and guardians should monitor local media of the West Virginia Department of Education's COVID-19 information page (https://wvde.us/covid19/) for updates.

 The West Virginia Department of Education has developed a statewide list of feeding sites for students to receive a free meal during the school closure.
 More information can be found here: https://wvde.us/covid19/feeding-site-information/.
 Additional questions should be directed to your local county board of education.